inmagik/ocio/README.md

 Each component comes with a configuration interface that may be interactively edited.
 The configuration "connects" the component with the environment

-Each time a component is added or is modified its namspaced must be recalculated.
-If the namespace is used in some other  component configuration
+Each time a component is added or is modified its namespace must be recalculated.
+If the namespace is used in some other component configuration, that namespace should be recalculated too, and so on.

 ## Data types